 Developmental Education — Academic Foundations

-College preparatory courses do not meet the General Education requirements and are nontransferable electives.
+Developmental Education or college preparatory courses do not meet the General Education requirements and are nontransferable electives.
 They cannot be used to meet the 60-hour graduation requirement.
 College credit is not given for these courses.
-Students must continually enroll in required preparatory courses until all requirements are completed.

 Student Life Skills Courses